clean-code-craft-tcq-m-2/assignments/functional-recap.md

 ## Adding parameters

-Function that can check any of the parameters
+Function that can check any of the parameters.
+See how it 'diverges' from the semantics of the domain - would you use these words to explain the functionality?

 ```cpp
 template <typename paramtype, class Charge_Discharge_SOC_Temp>
 bool ChargeTemp_SOC_CRate_Check(paramtype temp_SOC, Charge_Discharge_SOC_Temp ClsName)
 ```

+---

-Separation of consolidation
+Separation of consolidation - adding parameters makes it longer, more complex.
+Could we accept an array instead, and check using a loop or functions like `every` and `all`?
+If we did that, would it come closer to the way we would explain the functionality?

 ```cpp
 inline bool Combined_Check(bool chargetemp, bool SOC, bool Charge_Rate){